Spotlight on Humanities in Higher Education

 Project start date

-The Spotlight program supports activities such as curricular or program development, expert consultations, speakers’ series, student research, creation of teaching resources, and community engagement.
+The program supports activities including but not limited to curricular or program development, expert consultations, speakers’ series, student research, creation of teaching resources, and community engagement.
 Projects may benefit students, faculty, the institution or organization, and/or the community.

-The Spotlight program features a simplified application and streamlined application process.
+The Spotlight program features a simplified application.
 You may request support at one of two levels: Exploration or Development.

 Ensure your SAM.gov and Grants.gov registrations and passwords are current.
 It may take up to one month to register with SAM.gov and Grants.gov.
 NEH will not grant deadline extensions for lack of registration.